hoffmann2109/AndroidBoardGameClient/README.md

-# Monopoly Android Client
+# Board Game Android Client

-This repository contains the client-side Android application for a digital Monopoly game.
+This repository contains the client-side Android application for a digital Monopoly-like game.
 It is built with Kotlin and Jetpack Compose, providing the user interface and handling communication with the game server.

 This application is the **game client** and is responsible for rendering the game board, handling user input, and communicating game actions to the server via WebSockets.